 There are easy ways to cover regrowth

 The regrowth stage is only temporary and usually you can hide it underneath your existing hair, so don’t worry!
 I found products that really helped was the Paul Mitchell Anti-Thinning range which really helps your hair to look fuller.
 Wearing your hair down or with a thick fringe also hides a multitude of sins.
-If all else fails, you could work out the hair transplant cost and see if thats an option for you too.

 Dry Shampoo is your best friend